Original Instrument ReportCopyright © 2018 CBH

 |Square pianoforte by John Broadwood and Son, London 1796|

 Scotsman John Broadwood (1732–1812) moved to London in September 1761 to apprentice with harpsichord maker Burkat Shudi.
 Marrying Shudi’s daughter in 1769, he became a partner in the business in 1770, and its effective head from 1771.
 Broadwood’s Journal first mentioned square piano sales in 1778.
 (Cole believes the square piano in Fenton House, Hampstead, signed Johannes Broadwood Londini Fecit 1774 was built by Christopher Ganer.)
 In 1795 he took his son James Shudi Broadwood into partnership, and the instruments from then until 1808 were signed John Broadwood and Son.
-Broadwood square pianos were made through to the 1860s.
-Their other piano production including grands and uprights continued, the business undergoing several permutations and surviving until the 1990s.
+In the mid-1790s, their annual output of square pianos numbered about four-hundred.
+While Broadwood ceased production of square pianos in 1866, their output of grands and uprights continued.
+The business underwent several permutations and survived until the 1990s.

 Boalch, Donald H Makers of the Harpsichord & Clavichord 1440–1840 Third Edition, Oxford 1995, pp25,26